Aman-20/Photo-Editor/README.md

 # 2D-Paint-App
-draw any thing by your own paint app don't need to download ಠ_ಠ
+Edit your photo like a pro and don't need to download any app  ಠ_ಠ